Services and Activities

 Academic Writing Workshop

 Dr. Julie Whitlow, professor, English department, and coordinator, graduate programs in teaching ESL

 This workshop will give you an introduction to academic writing, an overview of the dominant style guides, and examples of how to incorporate outside references into your writing to best meet the criteria of your assignments and to avoid any plagiarism issues.
 An overview of the "Writing Process" and advice as to how to maximize your potential in writing will be discussed.
 Come prepared with any questions or concerns about being an effective writer!

 Harrington Building 201, South Campus

 Your Passport to Employment: Tips and Strategies

-Dr. Donald Ross, Director, CIE
+Dr. Donald Ross, director, CIE

 Are you embarking on your job search?
 Do you want to stay in the U.S. for one year?
-Learn all the necessary documents, timing and other information for obtaining legal employment authorization before you graduate and for staying and working in the USA after completing your degree.
+Learn all the necessary documents, timing and other information for obtaining legal employment authorization before you graduate and for staying and working in the U.S. after completing your degree.
 Then what are the options after your year of OPT?
 What about H visas?
 Come and get your questions answered.